Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Methods

 The vdW interaction is taken into account within DFT, adding corrections to the PBE functional.
 As explained below, the normal phase is studied via several approaches, namely Grimme-D2 (GGA+D2)~\cite{grimme_s-JCompChem2006}, Tkatchenko-Scheffler (GGA+TS)~\cite{tkatchenko_a-PRL.102.073005}, non-local correction by M. Dion {\it{et al.}}~\cite{dion_m-PRL.92.246401} in the formulation of Klime\v{s} (GGA+DF)~\cite{klimes_j-JPCM2009} and many-body dispersion with fractional ion (GGA+MBD@FI)~\cite{gould-PCCP2016,rehak-PCCP2020}.
 The supercell calculations for the CDW are performed by means of GGA+DF and GGA+TS.
 For the latter, we obtain results consistent with GGA+DF regarding the HC-HC and CC-CC blends, which supports our results.
 However, we did not manage to converge the mixed blends in CDW states with the correct symmetry.
-This instability is a consequence of the large reduction of the inter-layer distance, which will be discused in the analysis of Table~\ref{vdw-str:tab}, where ${d}_{\text{Se-Se}}$ is shown to be reduced by more than 20\% with respect to the pure GGA value.
+This instability is a consequence of the large reduction of the inter-layer distance, which will be discussed in the analysis of Table~\ref{vdw-str:tab}, where ${d}_{\text{Se-Se}}$ is shown to be reduced by more than 20\% with respect to the pure GGA value.
 These aspects are consistent with the results reported for the bulk~\cite{bucko_t-PRB.87.064110} and can be traced back to the general tendency of GGA+TS to overestimate the vdW bonding in some systems~\cite{Maurer_2019_review}.

 Finally, the STM simulations are performed by means of the BSKAN code~\cite{hofer-PSS2003,palotas-JPCM2005}, using the electronic structure obtained from the VASP calculations.
 The revised Chen method~\cite{mandi-PRB.91.165406} with an electronically flat and spatially spherical tip orbital is used, which is equivalent to the Tersoff-Hamann model of electron tunnelling~\cite{tersoff-PRB.31.805}.
 The reported STM images are in constant current mode obtained at -0.2~V bias voltage applied to the STM tip (with the maxima of the current contours at 5.8 \AA\ for all structures for a better comparability).
+The visualization of the ionic positions and the charge density as well as the calculation of the structure factors are produced with VESTA JP-Minerals~\cite{VESTA-JACr2011}, supplemented by our in-house developed post-processing code.
+For completeness, the data before post-processing are reported in Appendix~\ref{sec:rawdata}.
+The analysis of the electronic properties is performed with the aid of VASPKIT~\cite{VASPKITnew}.